dotpcap/sharppcap/README.md

 # Migration from 5.x to 6.0

+We hope that you'll find the 6.x api to be cleaner and easier to use.

+6.0 brings a number of cleanups that have resulted in API breakage for 5.x users.

 To aid with the migration from 5.x to 6.0 here is a list of some of the changes you'll have to make to your SharpPcap usage.